hackmcgill/hackerAPI/docs/standards.md

 We use github issues to track tasks, and projects to organize them.
 If you are working on a new issue that is not being tracked, please create one and file it into the proper project.

+### Creating a PR

+Create the pull-request on the GitHub website.
+It should pre-populate with a pull request template.
+Fill out all of the relevant information, such as the issue number, and the checkboxes.
+Request at least one person to conduct a PR.
+All tests must pass before you can merge into `develop` or `master`.

+### Code Review

+During a code review, look for the following pieces of information:

+- Are the functions commented?
+- Do the variable names make sense, and are in `camelCase`?
+- Are the functions in the correct location?
+- Does the logic make sense?
+- Are there any unnecessary changes that should be removed?

+(Things to look for are not limited to the above).

 ## Javascript

 We follow ES6, and use jshint to tell us when we're not writing good code.
 We use async / await, which is not supported by jshint (yet).